Columbia race riot of 1946

+The Maury County jail was soon overcrowded with black "suspects" after having arrested over 100 African Americans.
+Police questioned them for days without counsel.
+About 25 black men were eventually charged with rioting and attempted murder.
+Three men of which were targeted by the police, James Johnson, William Gordon, and Napoleon Stewart.
+Two of these men were killed and one wounded, allegedly while "trying to escape" during a transfer.
+During the interrogation of James Johnson and William Gordon the guns which were confiscated during the arrests were visible.
+Gordon took gun from the stack and aimed it at 70-year-old Deputy T. R. Darnell.
+Johnson involvement in this interaction is unknown but both he and Gordon were fired at by Highway Patrol Billy Griffin and others and were subsequently killed.

-The NAACP sent Thurgood Marshall as the lead attorney to defend Stephenson and the other defendants.
-He gained a change of venue, but only to another small town, where trials took place throughout the summer of 1946.
+After the NAACP was made aware of the condition in Columbia many members of the NAACP became involved.
+A few of these men included Z. Alexander Looby, Donald Jones, Maurice Weaver. sent Thurgood Marshall as the lead attorney to defend Stephenson and the other defendants.
+Thurgood Marshall was accompanied by Walter White, the executive secretary of the NAACP.
+Thurgood Marshall gained a change of venue, but only to another small town of Lawrenceburg, Tennessee, where trials took place throughout the summer of 1946.
 Marshall was assisted by two local attorneys, Zephaniah Alexander Looby, originally from the British West Indies, and Maurice Weaver, a white activist from Nashville.
 Marshall was also preparing litigation for education and voting-rights cases.

 Marshall obtained acquittals for 23 of the black defendants, even with an all-white jury.
+The remaining two were found guilty but the charges were later dropped.
 Marshall and two Tennessee attorneys required an escort to leave the county safely.
 At the last murder trials in November 1946, Marshall also won acquittal for Rooster Bill Pillow, and a reduction in the sentence of Papa Kennedy, allowing him to go free on bail.

 According to historian Dorothy Beeler, "the Columbia incident and the reaction to it were major events of the late 1940's, which helped create a base from which black organizations gathered strength for the civil rights push of the 1950's and 1960's.”